Wednesday, January 8, 2025

 • Carefully read §§ 2071-2074 (the "Rules Enabling Act").
 What is the process for creating the Federal Rules of Civil Procedure?
 What is the role for Congress and the courts?

-• The United States operates as an "adversary system"--what does that mean?
-What is the theory behind hat?
+• Courts in the United States operates as an "adversary system"--what does that mean?
+What is the theory behind that?

 • What does "jurisdiction" mean?
 Consider the distinction between two pairs: "Original" v.
 "Appellate" jurisdiction and "Concurrent" v.
 "Exclusive" jurisdiction.
 What is the consequence of appellate review being limited to "final" orders?